Dasharo/docs/docs/dasharo-menu-docs/dasharo-system-features.md

 ## PCI/PCIe Configuration

-The submenu contains options related to PCI and PCI Express devices and subsystem.
+The submenu contains options related to the PCI and PCI Express devices and subsystem.

 ![](/images/menus/dasharo_pci_opts.jpeg){ class="center" }